Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  All commands, except if the ``--help`` or ``--version`` option is present, create a TCP/IP connection to the given ``host`` and ``port``.
 The host and port can refer to a Brick Daemon or to a WIFI/Ethernet Extension.

+ If the ``--secret`` option is present then an authentication handshake with the connected Brick Daemon or
+ WIFI/Ethernet Extension is performed.
+On success the connection switches from non-authenticated to authenticated state and communication can continue as normal.
+On failure the connection gets closed by the server side.
+Authentication can fail if the authentication secrets mismatch or if authentication is not enabled at all on the Brick Daemon or WIFI/Ethernet Extension.
+ For more information about authentication see TODO.

  The item separator is used for parsing and formatting arrays.
 An array with three values 1, 2 and 3 is formatted as ``1,2,3``.